Stephen Nolan: Expenses controversy

-In July 2017, the BBC refused to reveal whether it pays travel expenses for Nolan in addition to his substantial salary, which was £450,000 at the time.
-The corporation's refusal to disclose this information raised questions about transparency regarding presenter compensation packages and whether high-paid broadcasters receive additional benefits beyond their published salaries.
+In July 2017, the BBC refused to reveal whether it pays travel expenses for Nolan in addition to his salary, which was £450,000 at the time.

 Business interests

-In 2023, Stephen Nolan transferred all shares in his production company to a firm solely controlled by bookmaker Paul McLean.
-To December 2022, the Nolan Show host had been sole shareholder of Third Street Studios, which was set up in 2014.
-Now the Irish News has revealed details of a transaction transferring all shares in the firm to a company headed by Mr McLean, the managing director of McLean’s Bookmakers.
-In a 2023 article, the Irish News, published an article that claimed 'Stephen Nolan had outstanding loans from company totalling close to £900,000'.
-It added, that 'directors’ loans like that can trigger corporation tax liabilities if not repaid within a certain period after year end'.
+In 2023, Nolan transferred all shares in his production company to a firm solely controlled by bookmaker Paul McLean.
+Up until December 2022, Nolan had been sole shareholder of Third Street Studios, which was set up in 2014.
+The Irish News revealed details of a transaction transferring all shares in the firm to a company headed by McLean, the managing director of McLean's Bookmakers.
+In 2023, The Irish News published an article that claimed "Stephen Nolan had outstanding loans from company totalling close to £900,000".
+It added that "directors' loans like that can trigger corporation tax liabilities if not repaid within a certain period after year end".

 In 2022, shares of Third Street Studios Ltd were transferred to a new entity (Tssoet Limited), which is a trustee of an Employee Ownership Trust.